akka/akka-persistence-spanner/example/README.md

  * load - generate load to the persistent actors
  * read - run the sharded daemon set to read the tagged events

-The read side periodically publishes latency statistics to distributed pub sub.
-These are currently just logged out.
+The read side gathers latency statistics, from when the event was written to when it was consumed by the read side (given that the node clocks are in sync), the statistics are published to distributed pub sub.
+These are currently just logged out in millis.

 The sample will try to create tables but there is no retrying if it fails for some reason so pay attention to early log entries in case the example does not work.